 For nearly 10 years I’ve now been selling my photos via Redbubble.
 When I first started selling my art there, Redbubble’s focus was mostly on Wall Art.
-Over the years a lot of additional products like self-phone cases, clothing and even jigsaw puzzles have been added.
+Over the years a lot of additional products like cell-phone cases, clothing and even jigsaw puzzles have been added.
 Moreover, they largely extended their global network of manufacturers, making it easy for me to sell my photos world-wide.

 But with more and more products being added it is a bit hard to keep up.
-Although I only sell Wall Art, there still have been some exiting options added over the years, which I haven’t tested yet.
-And since ordering framed and metal prints just for testing can become a bit expensive, I have reached out to Redbubble and they kindly offered me a discount code to test those products.
+Although I only sell Wall Art, there have been some exiting options added over the years, which I haven’t tested yet.
+And since ordering framed and metal prints just for testing can become a bit expensive, I reached out to Redbubble and they kindly offered me a discount code to review those products.

 Framed prints offer the classic representation for photos like you would find in a gallery.
 And I think many of my photos would look great in a proper frame.

-That’s why I ordered my photo Big Ben as framed print to check how Redbubble does it.
+That’s why I ordered my photo Big Ben as framed print to test how Redbubble does it.
 When ordering a framed print you can select from different sizes, different frame types and colors and different passepartouts.
 I went with a brown frame and black passepartout: the color of the frame matches well with the photo and the dark passepartout provides the right extension of the natural framing I already have in the photo.

 So how does the finished piece look?
 I already knew the print would look great, because I had tested the silky prints before and love them.
 But I also like the look of the frame.
 First of all it’s very lightweight, because thin Plexiglass is used for the front, and this makes it easy to hang – a simple nail in the wall is sufficient.
 Looking at it I don’t see a difference to real glass.
 The frame is a very light wooden optic frame, which gives the complete piece a very classy look.